doc4d/docs/docs/API/SessionClass.md

 To remove a privilege dynamically, call the `demote()` function with the appropriate id.

-:::note
+:::note Notes

-Keep in mind that privileges only apply to the code executed through web accesses, whatever the [session type](#session-types) on which this function is executed.
+- Keep in mind that privileges only apply to the code executed through web accesses, whatever the [session type](#session-types) on which this function is executed.
+- This function cannot be called from the client side of a remote user session (an error is returned).

 :::